r-obert/http.js/README.md

 __NPM environment__

 If you're in a NPM environment, there's an NPM package to use.
 The package should be required or imported as `@rg-3/http-client.js`.
+http-client.js is implemented as an ES6 module, you might need to
+use babel in order to use it in a node environment.

     # npm users
     $ npm i --save @rg-3/http-client.js